moraygrieve/openai-api-test/README.md

 - **Docker**: For container-based tests (requires Docker to be installed)

 ## Customization
-- Modify examples in `src/examples/` to experiment with different OpenAI API features
 - Add new PySys tests in `test/` directory for additional validation
 - Extend function calling capabilities by adding new API integrations
 - Customize test configurations in `pysysproject.xml`